 Normative heterosexual monogamy in the European tradition may be linked with the rise of the companionate marriage in the 17th century, where the romantic love between two people conceived as individuals begins to become the primary foundation for marriage.
 The rise of the companionate marriage has been tracked by a number of scholarly works, but principally in Lawrence Stone’s monumental book, The Family, Sex and Marriage in England 1500-1800.

 Monogamy, which structurally embodies the concept of companionate marriage, gets reinforced in the colonial cultural imaginary as a defensive response to the “backwardness” of the polygamy it encounters in the colonies.
-Underlining this paradox, Zeitsen, mentioned above, observes that polygamy has been tacitly accepted by various Christian denominations across its history (Lutheranism included), and that the contemporary stance which opposes plural marriage is, in part, a consequence of politically fraught colonial encounters with other religions.
+Underlining this paradox, Zeitsen, mentioned above, observes that polygamy has been tacitly accepted by various Christian denominations across its history (Lutheranism included), and that the contemporary stance that opposes plural marriage is, in part, a consequence of politically fraught colonial encounters with other religions.
 Zeitsen states, “Today, the Christian Church clearly condemns polygamy, not least as a result of the last 200 years of colonial history, where the intercultural confrontation between colonizer and colonized often took the form of religious confrontation.
 Faced with polygamous, animistic peoples, European administrators and missionaries made polygamy one of the main issues with which to force their way of life upon their new subjects” (34).

 As colonialism has been superseded by globalisation, the geographically and historically localised conception of intimate relations and partnerships, crystallised in the companionate marriage, has emerged as universal and natural, particularly in the context of the ways in which urbanisation (and here one may read modernisation) has forced a reconfiguration of diverse forms of family structure.
 (Paradoxically, the individualising assumptions which gird the heterosexual companionate marriage provide the rationale also for homosexual companionate marriage in the late twentieth and twenty-first centuries.)
 In their introduction to the edited volume Love in Africa, Jennifer Cole and Lynn Thomas summarise the ways in which a number of the contributors draw attention to contemporary reconfigurations of conceptions of intimate relations and marriage, especially among African middle classes, as a result of urbanisation, higher levels of formal education and the influence of local and global popular culture which promote the ideal of monogamous voluntary love matches.
 In most world cultures, the incipient shift to heterosexual monogamy may be traced back to the nineteenth century, with polygamy becoming legally outlawed in the twentieth century.
 In an Asian context, Malavika Karlekar’s study of Kulin polygyny is a case in point.
 Kulins, as the highest ranking Brahmins of Bengal, often took numerous wives – up to a hundred – until the practice was prohibited by legislation in 1956.